-A thumbnail image navigation lets you organize content from multiple pages in a single location.
+With a thumbnail image navigation, you can organize content from multiple pages in a single location.
 This allows visitors to quickly browse content on your site from one landing page with images that link to different pages.

-Note: The steps in the guide illustrate the manual process of setting up a thumbnail navigation on Squarespace 5.
-On Squarespace 7, this is a built-in feature called the Index Page.
-To learn more about switching to Squarespace 7, visit Moving from Squarespace 5 to Squarespace 7.
+Tip: The steps in this guide illustrate the manual process of setting up a thumbnail navigation on Squarespace 5.
+On Squarespace 7, this is a built-in feature.
+To learn more about switching to our current platform, visit Squarespace 5 vs. newer versions.

 Step 1 - Add an HTML page

 - Click Add Page, which appears to the left of your navigation.

 - Enter a page title in the New Page Configuration window.
 Click Create Page.